- Adored by the Network: Family Feud in its many incarnations, along with Match Game, the only two shows to have been on the network since day one.

-Since it started airing in March 2012, the Harvey-hosted edition has received obscenely high ratings for the network, leading it in particular to be the second-most aired show on GSN (the first is The American Bible Challenge).
+- Since it started airing in March 2012, the Harvey-hosted edition of Feud has received obscenely high ratings for the network, leading it in particular to be the most aired show on GSN.
 Steve Harvey himself is another example.

-Many episodes have been screwed up massively by the time-compression machine (resulting in everyone speaking like the Micro Machines man for a few seconds), incorrect cuts to commercial, or glitching during the credits pushback.
+- Many episodes have been screwed up massively by the time-compression machine (resulting in everyone speaking like the Micro Machines man for a few seconds), incorrect cuts to commercial/pushbacks mid-show, or glitching during the credits pushback.

-Screwed by the Network: Most, if not all, of GSN's originals got shuffled around repeatedly within the schedule for no reason, and most were canned after two seasons at most.
-Lingo was the hardest hit in this regard, but it still managed to last five seasons.
+- Screwed by the Network: Most, if not all, of GSN's originals got shuffled around repeatedly within the schedule for no reason, and most were canned after two seasons at most.
+Lingo was the hardest hit in this regard, but it still managed to last six seasons.
 Not to mention the fact that GSN rarely, if ever, announced that a show was truly canceled (The current victim is the American version of The Chase; though they still play reruns, no new eps have been taped since 2015).

 The following are Trivial facts relating to GSN.